pedrorcruzz/peus-littlemarket/README.md

+## License

+This project is licensed under the [Apache License 2.0](./LICENSE).

 # Peu's littleMarket
 Peu's littleMarket is a project developed for college, simulating a complete ecommerce system.
 The backend is built with Django, using PostgreSQL as the database and Tailwind CSS for responsive design.
 The goal is to provide a simple and efficient shopping experience, with a modern and functional interface.

-## License

-This project is licensed under the [Apache License 2.0](./LICENSE).
+#### STATUS: IN PROGRESS

 ## Features